CNS Faculty & Staff

 Blue Door Room (4's & 5's)

-With over a decade of early childhood experience as a teacher and administrator, Kayla is thrilled to join the CNS faculty as Interim Director!
 Kayla earned her Master of Science in Early Childhood General and Special Education from Bank Street College of Education, and spent many joyful years teaching preschoolers at independent schools in New York City.
 After relocating to the Boston area in 2016, she served as the Director of The Children’s Meetinghouse, a non-profit, Reggio-inspired early childhood program in Concord, and taught preschoolers at Newtowne School in Cambridge.
 As a current CNS parent, Kayla believes wholeheartedly in the cooperative model and its emphasis on relationships and community-building.
 She has been a member of the CNS community since 2018 and served on the CNS board for two years as Marketing Chair and President.
 Kayla is deeply inspired by young children and the natural, joyful, curious way they interact with the world.
 For Kayla, forging meaningful connections with children and families is as remarkable as it is rewarding, and she is grateful for the opportunity to do so at CNS, a place she is proud and honored to call home.
-When not at school, she enjoys adventuring with her husband and two young daughters (Felicity, 4.5 and Violet, 2).
+When not at school, she enjoys adventuring with her husband and two young daughters (Felicity, 5 and Violet, 2).

 Photo + Bio Coming Soon!